gustavo-beck/wavebender-gan/README.md

 [hifi_link]: https://github.com/jik876/hifi-gan

-This page is tutorial and repo is under construction.
+This tutorial and repo is under construction.

 For audio examples, visit our [demo page][demo_page].